thebigredgeek/grunt-init-javascript-module/README.md

 `grunt` - deploys the development environment with live reload.
 This environment runs testing, doc gen, and analytics!

-`grunt build` - builds the module for front-end usage

 `grunt dist` - performs a build, bumps the version (hotfix), and pushes to your repo!